│ LGBTQ INFORMATION NETWORK │ RAINBOW OF RELEVANT

 sense of pride.

-of pride for the LGBTQ community.
-The multicultural
+easily-recognizable symbol of the LGBTQ community.

-symbolism of the rainbow is nothing new; Jesse Jackson's
+symbolism of the rainbow is nothing new.
+Jesse Jackson's

 Rainbow Coalition also embraces the rainbow as a symbol